view bucket

 You should consult a doctor if this is the first time that you have a yeast infection, your symptoms are not relieved on taking antifungal medicines and ointments, you start experiencing new symptoms, your infection starts spreading, and if there is a general feeling of uneasiness and discomfort.

-Available Medicine for Vulvo-vaginal candidiasis
+Available Medicine for Vulvo-Vaginal Candidiasis

 Butacon